akky741/akky741/README.md

 <br/>

 <!--###   :fairy_woman:  About Me  :fairy_woman:-->
-I’m Akshay Misal. a passionate Data Analyst and Data Scientist with over a year of hands-on experience in data analysis, ML and AI-powered applications.
 I am Research Analyst and a AI developer, currently working at Contexio
 - ⚡ Fun fact ⚡ -
      - I am open for collaborations and projects